inbo/data-publication/datasets/bird-tracking-gull-occurrences/metadata.md

 ### Study extent description

-The birds were trapped and tagged at or near their breeding colony at the Belgian coast.
+The birds were trapped and tagged at or near the breeding colony at the Belgian coast.

 The colony of Zeebrugge is situated in the western part of the port (51.341 latitude, 3.182 longitude) at sites that are not yet used for port activities and on roof tops.
 The first Herring Gulls (HG) nested here in 1987, followed by the first breeding record of Lesser Black-backed Gull (LBBG) in 1991.
-In the 1990s the number of breeding pairs strongly increased, with 2,336 pairs of HG and 4,760 pairs of LBBG in 2011.
+In the 1990s, the number of breeding pairs strongly increased, with a maximum of 2,336 pairs of HG and 4,760 pairs of LBBG in 2011.
+Maximum numbers amounted to 2.6% and 1.2% of the biogeographic populations of LBBG and HG.
 After 2011 the number of gulls strongly declined due to habitat loss and the presence of foxes.
+In the period 2000-2010, Zeebrugge hosted on average 91% of all large gulls in Belgium.
+This proportion decreased to 58% in 2014.

 In the colony of Ostend (51.233 latitude, 2.931 longitude), breeding started in 1993.
-Here the number of HG stabilised at about 300 pairs since 2000 and an equal numbers of LBBG since 2010.
-In Ostend most gulls breed on roof tops.
-Currently the roofs of the Vismijn and the wood processing company Lemahieu hold most pairs.
+Here the number of LBBG stabilised at about 300-400 pairs since 2010, while the number of HG is still increasing with a maximum of 587 pairs on 2014.
+In Ostend most gulls breed on roof tops both in industrial areas as in the town itself.

 Most birds were trapped on their nest using a walk-in cage.
 In 2013 and 2014 respectively 22 and 24 ground-nesting LBBG were caught in the port of Zeebrugge and respectively 5 and 8 HG on the roof of the Vismijn in Ostend.
 Additionally, in 2014 one ground nesting HG was caught in the port of Zeebrugge and 3 HG were caught with a small canon net when feeding on the Visserskaai in Ostend.
 We took biometrics of all captured gulls (bill length, bill depth, tarsus length, wing length, and body mass) and a feather sample to determine the sex.
 The UvA-BiTS GPS trackers were attached to the back of the gull using a harness of Teflon tape.